chen8750/MPI_inpainting/README.md

 Thanks! (●'◡'●)

 ## Acknowledgments
-Thanks the author of  [Pluralistic-Inpainting](https://github.com/lyndonzheng/Pluralistic-Inpainting) for making their excellent works publicly available.
+Thanks the author of  [Pluralistic-Inpainting](https://github.com/lyndonzheng/Pluralistic-Inpainting) for their excellent work.